vitalif/vitastor/docs/config/layout-cluster.en.md

 ## immediate_commit

 - Type: string
-- Default: false
+- Default: all

+One of "none", "all" or "small".
+Global value, may be overriden [at pool level](pool.en.md#immediate_commit).

-Another parameter which is really important for performance.
+This parameter is also really important for performance.

+TLDR: default "all" is optimal for server-grade SSDs with supercapacitor-based power loss protection (nonvolatile write-through cache) and also for most HDDs.
+"none" or "small" should be only selected if you use desktop SSDs without capacitors or drives with slow write-back cache that can't be disabled.
+Check immediate_commit of your OSDs in [ls-osd](../usage/cli.en.md#ls-osd).

+Detailed explanation:

 Desktop SSDs are very fast (100000+ iops) for simple random writes without cache flush.
-However, they are really slow (only around 1000 iops) if you try to fsync() each write, that is, when you want to guarantee that each change gets immediately persisted to the physical media.
+However, they are really slow (only around 1000 iops) if you try to fsync() each write, that is, if you want to guarantee that each change gets actually persisted to the physical media.

 Server-grade SSDs with "Advanced/Enhanced Power Loss Protection" or with "Supercapacitor-based Power Loss Protection", on the other hand, are equally